 Spending time with family, learning and exploring other parts of our country and world: this is a want.
 What special memories does your child have of past trips?
 What value and benefits do they see?

 At the beginning of a low-scheduled weekend, let your child know that he/she will be in charge of your activities and budgeting money for the weekend.
 Give them a predetermined amount of cash in an envelope that they will control (to be overseen by the parents).
 You may want to prepare a few suggested activities and their costs to give your child an idea of what things they can do and their cost upfront: i.e. Movies- cost for admittance and snacks; a few favorite restaurants and what the bill and tip might amount to; and nature walks or picnics for low or no-cost ideas.
-Liz and her husband also stocked a few items from the store (picnic fare, items for making pizza at home, snacks to take to the movie theater) in preparation for the weekend to assist in showing the kids other ways to conserve money.
+The Kidlist Weekend Planner is a great place for your kids to look for ideas!

 Books About Money and Saving for Kids